danielmacho72/wakutasks/README.md

 However, please use docker-compose to run all dependencies using their own containers

   $ docker-compose up
+  $ docker-compose run web rake db:create

+Once running you can access the application via localhost:5002

-First time you run all images are built, following times you need to explicitly request them to be built
+NOTE: First time you run all images are built, following times you need to explicitly request them to be built

 Use `docker-compose build` or `docker-compose up --build`